Tyagi-Gaurav/python-practice/oanda_algo_trading/notes/Readme.md

 * When market participants pare their rate cut expectations, it can affect various asset classes, including bonds, equities, and currencies, as they adjust to the new outlook for interest rates.

-# Todo
-* Crossover between Moving Average 20 and Moving Average 50
-* Bollinger Band

 # Strategies
 * SMA 20/50/200
 * ATR - Average True Range
 * ADX - Average Directional Index

+# Todo
+* Get historical data
+* SMA - 20 + SMA - 50 + Place trade in python when ready
+* Monitor manually and close where needed
+* Create python thread to monitor trade and check for SMA20 + 50 crossover again in 1 min intervals
+  * Use ATR to determine or terminate trade
+  * or Use last 10 candles to determine consolidation/confusion
+* Bollinger Band